ANTI-HUNGER

-Our mission is to end hunger in Tennessee by protecting and strengthening SNAP, WIC, and Child Nutrition Programs.
+Our mission is to end hunger in Tennessee by protecting and strengthening SNAP, WIC, and other child nutrition programs.
 We aim to educate and inform people about the federal nutrition programs through outreach materials, webinars, and our collaborative partner network.
 We also help with direct client services, where we identify program barriers so that we can ultimately advocate for solutions.

 PUBLIC BENEFITS PROGRAMS THAT TJC FOCUSES ON